semajrd1/Abaqus-Macros/README.md

    - Access the Macro Manager via `File` > `Macro Manager`.
    - Create a new macro or run an existing one by selecting the script from the repository.

-4. **Follow Script-Specific Instructions**:
-   - Each macro may have unique requirements or steps.
-Refer to any accompanying documentation or comments within the scripts for detailed guidance.

 ## Contributions

 Contributions to enhance and expand this collection of macros are welcome.
 Please fork the repository, make your improvements, and submit a pull request for review.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for detailed terms and conditions.